-RB: You know the founders, you know ah, my grandmother, Rebecca Famble...Sams uh, my granddaddy, Cyrus Sams, uh, Mr. Um, oh lord, Mr. Haynes, um, um...
+RB: You know the founders, you know ah, my grandmother, Rebecca Famble...Sams uh, my granddaddy, Cyrus Sams, Mr. Um, oh lord, Mr. Haynes..

-DH: J. K. Haynes, no? uh...
+DH: J. K. Haynes, no?

-RB: No, um...Henry Haynes.
-Henry Haynes, um...oh God...Mr. um, oh lord, all these old people have died.
+RB: No, Henry Haynes.
+Henry Haynes...oh God...Mr., oh lord, all these old people have died.
 Teresa Haynes, uh, Janelle Gibson, she worked down there.
 Elise Barnes, she worked down there.
 Um, Janie Martin, um ooh ooh the lady from Sandfly, what her name was?
 Now come on now, Sula.
 She's a Chisolm, oh lord... the Chisolms- the momma AND the daughter.
 They worked down there.
 It was a lot of people- ooo gosh.